“You... are you Lucas?”

 Klaus returned his gaze from me to the plaza.
 Peeking at his characterful profile, I quietly suppressed a sigh of admiration.
 Damn, my old friend with whom I'd done so many stupid things was now a hero supporting his family.

-Leaning against the large frame of my old friend, who held my shoulder comfortingly, I too turned my gaze back to the plaza.
+Leaning against my old friend's broad frame, his hand still resting on my shoulder, I turned my gaze back to the plaza.
 Carried on the wind, Grandma's favorite songs reached us.

 "I think so.
 They're all songs Grandma used to sing at home."